syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/FlowLayout.md

 ---
 # FlowLayout

-FlowLayout is a Layout Manager which allows us to arrange the Child components horizontally or vertically in a specific order, based on the settings.
+`FlowLayout` is a Layout Manager which allows us to arrange the Child components horizontally or vertically in a specific order, based on the settings.
 FlowLayout is one of the most commonly used Layout Managers.
 Deriving from the LayoutManager class, the FlowLayout component was created to support simple horizontal and vertical flow and complex constraint-based FlowLayouts.

 In its simplest form, this Layout Manager can be used to automatically arrange the Child components in one or more rows, as shown below.

 ![](Overview_images/Overview_img33.jpeg)

-## Key Features
+## Key features

 **Spacing** - Provides option to customize horizontal and vertical gaps between child controls